DenTelezhkin/DTTableViewManager/README.md

 You can register closures, that will be executed on various events.
 First and most important is cell selection event.

+** Important **

+All events are stored on `DTTableViewManager` instance, so be sure to declare self weak in capture lists to prevent retain cycles.

 ### Selection

  Instead of reacting to cell selection at UITableView NSIndexPath, `DTTableViewManager` allows you to react when user selects concrete model: